KangX1/bookcases/README.md

 ## OpenFOAM tutorials

-The tutorials provided within this repository are explained in ``awesome book name``.
+The tutorials provided within this repository are explained in the book ``Learning OpenFOAM``.